nossidge/poefy/README.md

     $ poefy whitman -r'aabba' -s'[8,8,5,5,8]'
     $ poefy whitman -r'aabba' -s'[[8,9],[8,9],[4,5,6],[4,5,6],[8,9]]'

 If the string is a hash, the key will be used to match the line number.
+The underlying code that reads this uses YAML, but because the values will only be numbers we can be kinder with regards to key identifiers.
+So you can use `=>` or `:`, and they will be replaced with YAML's default `: `.

     $ poefy whitman -r'aabba' -s'{1:8,2:8,3:5,4:5,5:8}'
     $ poefy whitman -r'aabba' -s'{1:[8,9],2:[8,9],3:[4,5,6],4:[4,5,6],5:[8,9]}'